-Opportunity: SE CASC support for a climate and land use change adaptation decision extension specialist to assist specific SE CASC partners frame and make progress on specific adaptation problems.
+Opportunity: SE CASC support for a 2-3 year PhD level position as climate and land use change adaptation decision extension specialist, to assist specific SE CASC partners frame and make progress on specific adaptation problems.

 Goal: Work with partners to define an ongoing research and implementation strategy for the Southeast Conservation Adaptation Strategy.